viniciusmecosta/PeatData/README.md

 The Peat Data API provides a comprehensive interface for:

-- IoT devices to submit sensor readings
+- Receiving data from IoT devices via an MQTT server and storing it in the database.
 - Mobile applications to retrieve historical data
 - Managing notification contacts
 - Administrative data management

+---

 ## Getting Started

-### 1. Clone the repository
+### 1\.
+Clone the repository

 ```bash
 git clone https://github.com/viniciusmecosta/PeatData.git
 cd PeatData
 ```

-### 2. Create and activate a virtual environment
+### 2\.
+Create and activate a virtual environment

 ```bash
 python -m venv .venv